The Network Satisfaction Problem for Relation Algebras with at most 4 Atoms: Introduction

-Similarly to the fundamental facts that every group is isomorphic to a permutation group, and every Boolean algebra is isomorphic to an algebra of sets, the initial hope was that every relation algebra has a \emph{representation}, which consists of a set of binary relations on some set that behave as prescribed by the relation algebra.
+Note that $\bA$ is a Boolean algebra with $8$ elements, together with a binary operation $\circ$ and a unary operation $\breve{~}$.
+Instead of obtaining $\bA$ from concrete relations on $\mathbb{Q}$, one may also start with the abstract algebra $\bA$ and ask whether it has a `representation', similarly as above.
+Formally, we ask whether there exists a set $D$ and an injective homomorphism $h \colon A \to \mathcal{P}(D^2)$ preserving the Boolean operations, converse, and composition.
+In particular, distinct atoms are mapped to disjoint binary relations, while formal unions such as $r \cup \id$ are mapped to the corresponding unions.
+In the present example, the ordered set $(\mathbb{Q};<)$ provides such a representation: take $D=\mathbb{Q}$ and map $r$, $\id$, and $\breve r$ to the relations $<$, $=$, and $>$, respectively.
+The value of $h$ on all other elements of $A$ is then determined by preservation of the Boolean operations; for example, $h(r \cup \id)= h(r)\cup h(\id)= ({<}\cup {=})$. \end{example}

 Indeed, all relation algebras with at most $2^3 = 8$ elements have a representation~\cite{AndrekaMaddux}.
-However, Lyndon~\cite{LyndonRelationAlgebras} found a relation algebra (with $2^{56}$ elements) which is not representable.
+However, Lyndon~\cite{LyndonRelationAlgebras} found a relation algebra with $2^{56}$ elements which is not representable.
 Monk~\cite{Monk} showed that this problem has no simple fix, because he proved that the class of representable relation algebras cannot be axiomatized by a finite set of identities, and not even by a finite set of first-order sentences, answering a question of Tarski.
 However, it follows from results of Tarski~\cite{TarskiRRA} that there is an \emph{infinite} set of identities that axiomatizes the representable relation algebras.
 We mention that (integral) relation algebras have also been discovered and studied with a different formalism and under the different name of \emph{hypergroups}~\cite{Hypergroups} (also called \emph{polygroups}~\cite{ComerChromaticPolygroups}).